 Plants love regular water delivered right to their roots.
 Getting the watering right for your garden can mean the difference between stressed-out plants that invite pests to your garden and fail to produce, and healthy, flourishing plants.

 We install drip irrigation systems in all of our gardens to help beginner gardeners nail this critical component of veggie gardening.

 It’s best to keep your first growing experiences simple.
 Make a list of your favorite herbs, leaves, and veggies to eat, and prioritize growing them instead of trying to fit everything in your garden.
 This way, you won’t become overwhelmed with trying to track the growing preferences and time to maturity for 20 different plants.

 Grow in a raised bed

 Raised beds increase the convenience of tending your garden, maximize your productivity, and protect your plants from pests.
 They’re also key to providing the good drainage that’s so important to plant health.
-You’re way more likely to find beginner gardener success in a raised bed than in an in-ground garden or container garden.
+You’re way more likely to find beginner gardener success in a raised bed than in an in-ground garden or a bunch of different pots.

 Start with good soil

 Garden soil is second only to sunlight when it comes to success in your veggie garden, but unfortunately, Central Texas does not provide us with naturally fantastic soil.
 Most of what you’ll find in your backyard is filled with clay or too many rocks.
 While that may be good enough for some flowers and shrubs, veggies need something a bit better to thrive and give you lots of tasty produce.

 If you let Lettuce Grow Something help you with your raised bed installation, we’ll fill your garden with our special blend of soil that’s proven to nourish plants in this climate.